-The summer 2015 SPI session will combine cutting edge work in the sciences with a focus on the interaction of policy and science.
-With an emphasis on developing scientific citizenship, students will learn how to effectively translate complex ideas to a non-expert audience and how scientific innovation is shaped by–and makes impacts on–policymakers and businesses, as well as the forces of globalization, development, and markets.
+SPI combined cutting edge work in the sciences with a focus on the interaction of policy and science.
+With an emphasis on developing scientific citizenship, students learned how to effectively translate complex ideas to a non-expert audience and how scientific innovation is shaped by–and makes impacts on–policymakers and businesses, as well as the forces of globalization, development, and markets.

-Lectures and seminars will cover topics like climate change, intellectual property law, bioethics, sustainable development, infectious diseases, social entrepreneurship and resource management.
+Lectures and seminars covered topics like climate change, intellectual property law, bioethics, sustainable development, infectious diseases, social entrepreneurship and resource management.

-Working in teams, students will develop and present a novel, pragmatic response to a contemporary challenge in one of the core program areas.
-Participants have the opportunity to tour Yale’s power plant or Yale’s LEED platinum building Kroon Hall, visit the Yale Farm, or explore the Yale Center for Engineering Innovation and Design.
-Students will also hear from professionals working in both businesses and non-profits tackling emerging global challenges.
+Working in teams, students developed and presented a novel, pragmatic response to a contemporary challenge in one of the core program areas.
+Participants also had the opportunity to tour Yale’s power plant, Yale’s LEED platinum building Kroon Hall, the Yale Farm, and the Yale Center for Engineering Innovation and Design.
+Students also heard from professionals working in both businesses and non-profits tackling emerging global challenges.

-Faculty involved in the program are drawn from across the University, including the Yale Law School, Yale School of Public Health, Yale School of Forestry and Environmental Studies, and various departments in the sciences.
-They include:
+Faculty involved in the program were drawn from across the University, including the Yale Law School, Yale School of Public Health, Yale School of Forestry and Environmental Studies, and various departments in the sciences.
+They included:

 - Daniel Prober, Professor of Applied Physics and Physics